Asta Gröting: Works (selection)

+Time as a sculptural medium

+The representation and manipulation of time through technical means is the subject of a number of filmic and performative works.
+By breaking down movement or using time-lapse, these works capture—through technology—what remains hidden to the human eye.

-Since 1993 Gröting produced film and video works where she examines both the relationship between humans and animals and their nature.
-The film Wolf and Dog depicts the encounter between a dog and a wolf.
-The work shows first the approach followed by a dramatic scene between the two animals captured with an ultra-high-speed camera at 1,000 frames per second.
+Since 1993, Gröting has produced film and video works where she examines both the relationship between humans and animals and their nature.
+The video Wolf and Dog (2021) shows an encounter between the two animals, recorded with an ultra-high-speed camera.
+In the extreme slow motion of their interaction, the domesticated dog appears aggressive, while the wolf behaves calmly and composed—contradicting the familiar image of the wild wolf from fairy tales and the fears associated with it.

+Kirsty Bell has written of another video, Primate and Human, that:

-In Primate and Human, for just a few moments, the close-ups of two orangutans are superimposed on the face of an infant.
-The works asks the question: What happens when primates and humans make eye contact, and what do we see in the primate's eyes?»In this and all her works, Gröting draws us into her way of seeing.
+In this and all her works, Gröting draws us into her way of seeing.
 Her films and sculptures are interested in looking intently with a microscopic focus at surfaces, appearances and effects in order to ascertain what lies beneath them.
 Each piece seems to be seeded in the question, what is the nature of x?
-With a forensic attention to detail, she searches for aspects not visible to the naked eye, asking what can surfaces tell us that we don’t know that we know?
-How can we look again at what is right before us?«Berlin Fassaden (2016–2018) consists of a series of negative imprints made out of silicone that are monumental in size.
-They track the traces of the bullet holes made during war in facades that have not yet been renovated.
+With a forensic attention to detail, she searches for aspects not visible to the naked eye, asking what can surfaces tell us that we don't know that we know?
+How can we look again at what is right before us?

+Trauma and Architecture

+Berlin Fassaden (2016–2018) consists of a series of negative imprints made out of silicone that are monumental in size.
+They track the traces of the bullet holes made during the war in facades that have not yet been renovated.
 For Gröting the casts function as photographic long exposures that depict the story from the moment of the bullets’ impact to the present time, taking along dust, dirt, and even graffiti.
 “I want to look from inside these destroyed walls and facades into the world,” Gröting says, “as if I could see my own face staring back at me.”

-Touch is an ongoing series, which the artist started in 2015.
-Gröting invited a number of friends to sit for a portrait.
-The portrait consists of the artist tracing the contours of their face with her hands.
-It recalls the gestures of sculpting, reading the face's expression.
-Although it's a touching of a surface, it's at the same time also a most intimate conversation.
+Labour and Industrialization

 In The Traveling Carriage of Goethe the Mercedes of Adenauer and My Smart (2011) Gröting made full-scale casts of the undersides of three vehicles from three different centuries.
 The rubber molds visualize a sculptural history of movement.
 Motion is also the topic of Gröting's video Parken, in which from a bird's eye view we see several cars competing for a parking space.